 The Sasivekalu Ganesha has a snake tied around his tummy and is found sitting on the lap of Goddess Parvathi.
 This unique sitting posture can be observed only from behind the statue.

 The Kadalekalu Ganesha is named so because his tummy is like a big Kadale (Bengal gram).
 This Ganesha was huge, really huge, nearly three times the average human size.

 2. HEMAKUTA HILLS

 Hemakuta hills is a series of small temples just adjacent to the Ganesha temple on a hillock.
-Balancing ourselves through the gentle slops, we explored this cluster which reminded me of the shore temple of Mahabalipuram.
+Balancing ourselves through the gentle slopes, we explored this cluster which reminded me of the shore temple of Mahabalipuram.

 2. VIRUPAKSHA TEMPLE

 At one end of the bazaar is the big monolithic Nandi.
-It is customary to have Nandi at the entrance of Shiva temples.
-Though now the bazaar, temple and Nandi are marked as three different ruins to visit, the olden times should have had it as one huge complex!
+It is customary to have a statue of Nandi at the entrance of Shiva temples.
+Though now the bazaar, the temple, and Nandi are marked as three different ruins to visit, they should have had it as one massive complex!

-The roof of the first mandapam has colorful paintings on the ceiling depicting different stories from mythology.
-The notable architectural beauty in this temple is that, the shadow of main gopuram falls as an inverted image on the wall.
-A match box size opening on the wall is designed such that when the rays pass through them creates an inverted image of the gopuram.
+The roof of the first mandapam has colourful paintings on the ceiling, depicting different stories from mythology.
+The extraordinary architectural beauty in this temple is that the shadow of the main gopuram falls like an inverted image on the wall!
+A matchbox-sized opening on the wall is designed so that when the rays pass through them, it creates an inverted image of the gopuram!
+Fascinating, no?

 4. KRISHNA TEMPLE